Abhityagi16/SDC-Traffic-Sign-Classifier/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]

-The "right-of-way at the next intersection" might be difficult to classify because the triangular shape is similiar to several other signs in the training set (e.g. "Child crossing" or "Slippery Road").
-Additionally, the "Stop" sign might be confused with the "No entry" sign because both signs have a round shape and a big red area.
+The "Stop" sign might be confused with the "No entry" sign because both signs have a round shape and a big red area.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).